mordilos/TargetProject/README.md

 ![alt text](https://github.com/mordilos/TargetProject/blob/master/Images/stoxos_after.png)

 The project is written in python , using opencv and other well known libraries.
-The code is structured in functions
+The code is structured in functions .
+If you have any qiestions don't hesitate to ask me.

 Cheers